-In this article, learn 7 top ways/tips to protect & strengthen your low back to prevent low back injury and low back pain.
+In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

-The nature has engineered your lower back in such a manner so as to provide it stability, strength and flexibility.
+Nature has engineered your lower back in such a manner as to provide it stability, strength, and flexibility.
 But its complex engineering also makes it vulnerable to acquiring lots of problems.
-Moreover, as several nerves run through the spine and spreading into the rest of your body, a problem in the lower back can cause hip problems, low back pain, leg pain, and much more.
+Moreover, as several nerves run through the spine and spread into the rest of your body, a problem in the lower back can cause hip problems, lower back pain, leg pain, and much more.

-You can protect your lower back taking certain measures to avert direct injury, avoid indirect trauma, and rein in the further deterioration of a problem that might have already occurred.
+You can protect your lower back by taking specific measures to avert direct injury, avoid indirect trauma, and rein in the further deterioration of a problem that might have already occurred.

 How To Protect Low Back – 7 Top Ways/Tips

-Here are 7 best tips that doctors agree can help in protecting and stabilizing your low back.
+Here are the 7 best tips that doctors agree can help protect and stabilize your lower back.

 Tip # 1